OpenNebula/addon-iscsi-v7000/README.md

 ## Prerequisites

-An optionnal deployment host is recommended to prepare virtual disks (mkfs, image upload...) but this can be handled by the front-end as well.
+An optional deployment host is recommended to prepare virtual disks (mkfs, image upload...) but this can be handled by the front-end as well.
 The benefits are you can take this workload off the front-end and you only have to restart deployment host in case of trouble, not the whole front-end.
 The deployment host can of course be an OpenNebula VM.
 You can also decide to use multiple deployment hosts.
 They will be selected by round-robin like algorithm.
 If you decide not to use the deployment host(s), its prerequisites apply to the front-end.

 ### OpenNebula Front-end

 - ssh with public key authentication to IBM V7000 for oneadmin user
 - flock which is part of util-linux package

 flock is used to manage v7000 access concurrency.
-Only one session will be openend on a single v7000 box at a time.
+Only one session will be opened on a single v7000 box at a time.

 ### OpenNebula Deployment Host(s)